• Skip to main content

 Even the dial is paved with 32 baguette-cut amethysts!

 Frankly, I have nothing personal against the use of precious stones in watchmaking.
-However, like it was the case with the infamous Hublot Black Caviar million-dollar timekeeper, there is something incredibly vulgar, a kind of “from rags to riches,” about this kind of trinkets.
+However, as was the case with the infamous Hublot Black Caviar million-dollar timekeeper, there is something incredibly vulgar, a kind of “from rags to riches,” about this kind of trinket.
 Like a gold-plated Bentley or a platinum pissoir.

 Concord C1 Chronograph Amethyst (dial and bezel, detailed view)